Designator Appended after/before Call Sign

 1. For Japanese speakers

-If you can understand Japanese language very very well, you're eligible to get an operator license through one of the following ways.
+If you can understand Japanese language very very well, you're eligible to get a JA operator license through either of the following ways, like native Japanese amateurs.
 Any nationality is acceptable.

 1. A national exam